sdatspun2/deprecation-header/README.md

 If the draft you want to make a comment on specifies an e-mail list for feedback, please use this address.
 Usually, it's in the abstract.

-Otherwise, feel free to the authors [Sanjay Dalal](mailto:sanjay.dalal@cal.berkeley.edu) or [Erik Wilde](mailto:erik.wilde@dret.net) via email, or to open an issue on GitHub.
+Otherwise, feel free to contact the authors [Sanjay Dalal](mailto:sanjay.dalal@cal.berkeley.edu) or [Erik Wilde](mailto:erik.wilde@dret.net) via email, or to open an issue on GitHub.

 ## Making Contributions